kamoras/ArmoryBot/README.md

 ### Docker Setup
 1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
 2. Download/clone the repo to your system.
-3. Modify the `blizzard.json` and `discord.json` config files with your parameters ([See Setup](https://github.com/imerzan/ArmoryBot/tree/master#setup)).
+3. Download [discord.json & blizzard.json](https://github.com/imerzan/ArmoryBot/files/6280882/config.zip), and set your parameters in each file.
+Move these two files to the repo directory (with the `Dockerfile` and `.csproj` files).
+[See Setup](https://github.com/imerzan/ArmoryBot/tree/master#setup).
-4. Open a terminal/command prompt, and navigate to the repo folder (with the `Dockerfile` and `.csproj` files).
+4. Open a terminal/command prompt, and navigate to the repo directory (same as above).
 Run the following commands:
 ```console
 docker build -t armorybot-image -f Dockerfile .
 docker create --name armorybot armorybot-image --restart always --net host